A Complete Guide to Valdobbiadene Prosecco Superiore DOCG: History, Characteristics, and Tasting Tips

 What does DOCG mean?

-DOCG stands for Denomination of Controlled and Guaranteed Origin, the highest level of quality for Italian wines.
+DOCG stands for Controlled and Guaranteed Designation of Origin, the highest level of quality for Italian wines.

 What are the differences between Prosecco DOC and Prosecco Superiore DOCG?

-Prosecco DOC can be produced in a much wider area than Prosecco Superiore DOCG, which is only produced in the hills between Conegliano and Valdobbiadene.
+Prosecco DOC can be produced in a much larger area than Prosecco Superiore DOCG, which is produced only in the hills between Conegliano and Valdobbiadene.

 Can I pair Prosecco Superiore with meat?

-Yes, Prosecco Superiore can be paired with white meats or seafood.
+Yes, Prosecco Superiore can be paired with white meats or fish dishes.

-What temperature should I serve Prosecco Superiore at?
+At what temperature should I serve Prosecco Superiore?

 Prosecco Superiore should be served cold, at a temperature between 6 and 8 degrees.